virtualSharif/person-management/README.md

     Hurray !
     Application is ready to use.
     ------------------------------------------------------------------------------------------------------------------------
-    #### Step 3 : To check, the REST apis of web application.
+    #### Step 3 : REST documentation

+    To check, the REST apis of web application.
 Open browser and go to below url :

     	 http://localhost:8888 or  http://localhost:8080/swagger or http://localhost:8080/swagger-ui.html